238.1 Aerial Mapping and LiDAR Surveys

 220.127.116.11 Quality Control on Projects

-Quality control all projects will be done by the Central Office Design survey staff to insure the data provided meets MoDOT’s needs for engineering mapping and design.
+Quality control all projects will be done by the Central Office Design survey staff to ensure the data provided meets MoDOT’s needs for engineering mapping and design.

 To verify the accuracy of the surface of the delivered aerial mapping and LiDAR, the Central Office survey staff will take check shots along the main alignment of the project at least every 200 ft. and alternate shoot every 400 ft. each side of the main alignment.